wencruz/ModuleManager/Module-Manager-Syntax.md

 }
 ```

-For regexp, the first character in the list is used as the separator.
+When using regexp replacements, the first character in the list is used as the separator.
 You can use whatever you like, but : is often a good choice.
 Obviously ensure that this isn't present in the regexp expression.

-Please note that regex are not easy.
+Please note that regex generation is often tricky and requires some experimentation to get right.
 It is assumed that if you want to use this feature you're well versed with how regexps work, including the various variants.
 Please refer to the .net [documentaton](http://msdn.microsoft.com/en-us/library/az24scfc(v=vs.110).aspx) and/or copious other documentation available on the Internet.
+I won't support questions about 'how do I do a regex to do xxx' on the list, you'll have to figure it out or look for help elsewhere.

-Anyhow, here's some useful regexps:
+Here's some useful regexps:

 * `:$: Some Extra Stuff:` `$` matches the end of the string, so this is an easy way to add suffixes
 * `:^: Preamble :` Similar to above. `^` matches the start of a string